 - Sunhat, warm hat, sunglasses

-- Beautiful weather.
-It's no longer hot and humid and not yet cold.
-Many outdoor activities can still be enjoyed comfortably with just a little extra clothing.
+In October, many outdoor activities and events can still be enjoyed comfortably with just a little extra clothing.

 - Autumn foliage is truly one of Canada's most beautiful natural attractions.
-You don't have to leave the city to enjoy it; several spots in Toronto have beautiful displays.
+You don't have to leave the city to enjoy it; several places in Toronto have beautiful displays of fall color.
+You can take a self-guided walk along the Don Valley Hills and Dales Trail, one of Toronto's Discovery Walks, a program of self-guided walks that link city ravines, parks gardens, beaches, and neighborhoods.

-- Ontario and the area surrounding Toronto are ablaze in color in early October and you can test one of the fall foliage drives in Ontario.
+Plan your visit, and pack for exploring the outdoors.
+Ontario and the area surrounding Toronto are ablaze in color in early October and you can take one of the fall foliage drives in Ontario.
+There are interesting Toronto Day Trips within an hour or two of the city that will get you out into rural areas.

-- It's just an hour down the road, so many people visit both Toronto and Niagara Falls during their visit: Planning a Trip from Toronto to Niagara Falls.
+It's just an hour down the road, so many people visit both Toronto and Niagara Falls when they are in the area.